stechyo/godot-steam-audio/README.md

  - Download the [latest release](https://github.com/stechyo/godot-steam-audio/releases/latest) of the extension or build it yourself.
  - Download the [latest supported release](https://github.com/ValveSoftware/steam-audio/releases/tag/v4.5.0) of steam-audio, and copy the binaries that you find in the `lib` folder for your operating system to the `bin/` folder of your project, which should contain a `libgodot-steam-audio` library (.dll or .so) and a .gdextension file.
+Note that, since your OS is likely 64-bit, you'll want the x64 version (e.g. `windows-x64`).

 Your project should have a `bin/` folder with:
  - `libgodot-steam-audio.gdextension`